- Many applications are designed more to be sold versus to be implemented.

-Well it shows up quite prominently in the distances these bikes are ridden per year.
+Well, it shows up quite prominently in the distances these bikes are ridden per year.
 Luckily, research comparing distances ridden per country is available.
 Countries such as Denmark and the Netherlands are renowned for not riding US-style bikes and for retaining their older designs.
-A visit to Amsterdam will quickly make evident to the traveler that the styles used by the Dutch are completely different from those used in the US.
+A visit to Amsterdam will quickly make evident to the traveller that the styles used by the Dutch are entirely different from those used in the US.
 The Dutch bike is known for its distinctive and traditional design.
-By having two countries with opposite bicycle designs and by comparing the frequency with which these bicycles are ridden, we can gain a good approximation of how effective the changes to the bicycle have been in the US.
+By having two countries with different bicycle designs and by comparing the frequency with which these bicycles are ridden, we can gain a good approximation of how effective the changes to the bike have been in the US.

 This is for the year 2000.
 And for that year, the average person from the Netherlands rode 21.2 times farther than the average American.
 In 2000 the US population was 281,421,906, while the Dutch population was 16,783,092.
 However, the Dutch as a country still cycled twenty-six percent more miles than the US.

-This graphic really cannot be spun in a way that favors the US design of bikes.
+This graphic really cannot be spun in a way that favours the US design of bikes.

 What is clear is that in the US, marketing influenced the design approach, which concentrates primarily on the “coolness factor” of the bicycle—that is a bike that is designed to be sold rather than ridden.
 This leads to a large number of bicycles that sit in the garage, not being ridden.
 In the US, the average bicycle is ridden forty miles per year at an average speed of just fifteen miles per hour (meaning that the average rider rides for two hours and forty minutes—over an entire year).
 Furthermore, it should be remembered that bicycles are a much easier “selection” decision than the selection of enterprise software.
 However, the transformation away from usability on these consumer items, which are tested directly before purchase, demonstrates how marketing and impracticality can affect product development.
 Poor